 Insurers cannot cancel a policy just because a person becomes bankrupt, unless the policy has a specific term allowing this to be done.
 (Section 60 of the IC Act provides that an insurer can cancel an insurance contract in certain circumstances, but bankruptcy is not one of these circumstances.)

 Note that bankruptcy may make it difficult to obtain or renew some types of insurance policies.

 Refusal to cover

 Some insurers automatically refuse new applications from bankrupts for insurance coverage.
-This can be a particular problem for tradespeople who need public Legal responsibility, enforced by civil or criminal courts. insurance to work.
-Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use. advocates argue that such policies are outdated and are pushing for reform.
+This can be a particular problem for tradespeople who need public liability insurance to work.
+Consumer advocates argue that such policies are outdated and are pushing for reform.

 If an insurer refuses a claim or cancels a policy

 If an insurer does refuse a bankrupt’s claim, or cancels a policy on the sole ground that the insured is a bankrupt, without there being a specific term in the contract, the bankrupt should lodge a complaint with the Australian Financial Complaints Authority (tel: 1800 931 678).